BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/install.md

 ### Apply for Genesis Block

-After the BCF node program is installed, the default operation is the main chain of the biological chain forest BFChain.
+After the BCF node program is installed, the default operation is the main chain of the biological chain forest BFMeta.
 If users want to create and run a blockchain of their own, they need to apply to the Biochain Forest team to create a genesis block in the form of email.

 The email must contain the following information: